Trip To Japan

 What is the difference between unagi and Hitsumabushi?

-Unagi refers to grilled eel in general, while Hitsumabushi is a specific way of serving grilled eel in Nagoya.
-In Hitsumabushi, the eel is served over rice and eaten in stages: plain, with toppings, and with broth poured over it.
+Unagi generally refers to grilled eel, while Hitsumabushi is a specific way of serving grilled eel in Nagoya.
+In Hitsumabushi, the eel is served over rice and eaten in stages: plain, with toppings and broth.
 This method of enjoying eel is a specialty in Nagoya, adding layers of flavor and texture to the meal.

 What is the flavor of Ogura toast?